 Baseball diamonds are not romantic.
 The attire is too casual.
 Which is strange because it is known as The Gentleman’s Sport.
 Let me tell you.
 I have attended games.
 I have sat in the bleachers.
 There is nary a gentleman nor a pocket square among them.

 I prefer sports like boxing that are openly barbarous yet full of glamour–none of this pretending to be a gentleman shit.
 Knocking out another guy’s teeth is sexy.
-So sexy, women have always donned stilettos and stoles for the event.
+So sexy, women have always donned stilettos and stoles for the occasion.
 In my grandmother’s day, you knew you were in for a treat if your honey said “Hey baby, here’s $50 for the beauty parlor ‘cause tonight Marciano’s gonna beat the crap outta La Starza!”

 Nothing about America’s Pastime makes me amorous.
-Dirty-water hot dogs cannot compare to a filet from Sardi’s.
+Dirty-water hot dogs cannot compare to a fillet from Sardi’s.
 Stadium lighting is so unflattering that even a glowing young woman can look like a hag.
 If I’m going to a game, I have to make sure my concealer provides me with more coverage than Syria on CNN.
 I recommend Clé de Peau.
 Did I mention the sound of metal bats makes my teeth ache?
 All baseball has to offer are pre-nuptial agreements to pretty girls, V.D., boredom, sunburn, the inhalation of dust, and frowzy fans who’ll spill beer on your shoes—none of which makes me want to hold anyone’s hand.
 So yeah, I was surprised when the seed to one of my romances was planted on a field.

 Many moons ago, I shot an independent film down South, a film I am sure went straight to BETA.
 My co-star, the lead of our Mickey Mouse production, became a friend of mine.
 Our off-camera occupation was playing Scrabble and draining bottles of Bulleit over cloudy motel ice.
 One particularly sweaty sunset, we perched on the terrace smacking mosquitoes from our skin and plotting how to outdo the other by using only two-letter words.
 He took a drag from his American Spirit, the kind that comes in the light blue box.
 I remember the color because it is my favorite shade of blue.
 Tiffany box blue.
 Smoke curled from his lips and nose.
 He paused the way you do before laying the smack down with a fifty-point bingo.
 The Scrabble equivalent of death by guillotine.
 But instead of placing all his tiles on the board, he grabbed a piece of his early 80’s Johnny Depp inspired hair and rolled it in his tobacco stained fingers like a naughty schoolgirl (P.S.
 This coiffure was his pride and joy, an asset that almost awarded him the role of young Elvis in the made for TV movie).
 After a minute, he asked.